+Looking for small utility room ideas?
 Desperate for a utility room but don't have the space?
 Hate the sight and sound of the washing machine?
 There are tons of ways to banish your laundry room to even the tightest of cupboards.
 Don't believe us?
-Check out these clever small utility room ideas.
+Keep reading...

 Have a read of our how to plan and design a utility room too, for loads more practical advice.

-1. Transform even the smallest of spaces into a utility room
+1. Transform even the tiniest of spaces into a small utility room

 The alcove/niche/cupboard you can fit a utility room into can be super narrow if you only want to house a washing machine.
 A great small utility room idea is to pack all your storage on the wall above you washing machine so you don't take up any of the limited floor space.

 2. Put a small utility room under the stairs